Pulpwood: Logging

 Natural forest stands may also be harvested solely for pulpwood where, for various reasons, the value of the trees as sawlogs is low.
 This may be due to the predominant species in the forest stand (for example, some aspen forests in northern North America), or to the relative proximity of the nearest sawmill or pulp mill.

 Plantations

+To help feed pulp and paper mills, vast monocultures of conifers eucalyptus, acacia, and other species are being established both in the North and South, where fast tree growth, inexpensive land and labour, and lavish subsidies combine to make wood cheaper.
+As exotic trees invade native woodlands, grasslands, farmlands and pastures, consequences in most countries include impoverishment, environmental degradation, and rural strife.

+Plantations are full of trees similar to forests, but they differ greatly.
+A forest is a complex, self-regenerating system, consisting of soil, water, microclimates, energy, a diverse ecosystem with a wide variety of plants and animals in mutual relation.
+In contrast, a commercial plantation is a cultivated area whose species and structure have been simplified dramatically to produce only a few goods, such as lumber, fuel, resin, oil or fruit.
+The trees in a plantation have a small range of species and ages, and require extensive and consistent human intervention.

 Pulpwood is also harvested from tree farms established for the specific purpose of growing pulpwood, with little or minimal sawlog production.
-Monoculture of species intended specifically for pulpwood include loblolly and slash pines in the southern USA; various species of eucalyptus (most commonly Eucalyptus globulus and Eucalyptus grandis) in Latin America, Iberian Peninsula, Australia, south-east Asia and southern Africa and acacia (most commonly Acacia mangium) in south-east Asia and southern Africa.
+Monoculture of species intended specifically for pulpwood include loblolly and slash pines in the southern USA; various species of eucalyptus (most commonly Eucalyptus globulus and Eucalyptus grandis) in Latin America, Iberian Peninsula, Australia, south-east Asia.

+Plantations normally replace crops, grasslands, or scrub forests.
+Since they are used for commercial necessities, they are established on healthy soil, with their objective being short cycles of rapid growth that requires a certain level of fertility and water supply.
+Therefore, they tend to occupy areas already being used by local people.

 Salvage cuttings

 Salvage cuts after forest fires, tornadoes, hurricanes, or other natural disasters are often used for pulpwood.
 An alternative source of wood for use in Kraft pulping is recovered lumber from demolition, industrial processing of wood and wooden pallets.

+Salvage cutting is the removal of trees that have been killed or damaged by insects, disease, wind, ice, snow, volcanic activity, or wildfire.
+The purpose of salvage cutting is to recover the economic value of trees before they decay.
+Dead trees decay quickly, and the timing of salvage cutting is crucial to capture as much economic value as possible.
+Post-fire salvage cutting helps manage fuels and future fire behaviour, as long as logging slash is treated after the harvest.